jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ![ADHD-wow](/images/adhd-wow.gif)

 {{% note %}}
-He suggested that I would benefit from some medication, and to get with my primary doctor to identify what would work best.
+The doctor suggested that I would benefit from some medication, and to get with my primary doctor to identify what would work best.
 I did, and the results were almost immediate.
 “THIS is how I’m supposed to feel?
 This is what being able to focus on something is supposed to look like?
 THIS is how all the normies functioned?”
 {{% /note %}}

 ---